bdragon300/go-asyncapi/docs/go-asyncapi/content/howtos/partial-generation.md

 ---
-title: "Conditional code generation"
+title: "Partial generation"
 weight: 320
-description: "How to conditionally generate code for AsyncAPI entities"
+description: "How to configure the go-asyncapi to generate only a part of the document entities"
 ---

-# Conditional code generation
+# Partial generation

 {{% hint info %}}
 The features described in this article are useful not only for the code generation, but also for other `go-asyncapi` outputs, such as generation of client application, infra files, etc.
 {{% /hint %}}

-## Pub/Sub-only generation
+## Pub/Sub-only

 The easiest way to control the code generation is to use the `--only-pub` and `--only-sub` command-line options (or appropriate configuration options) to generate only the publishing or subscribing code, respectively.